 - Jonathan Rosenberg (former Google Inc. Senior Vice President)

-The time to become statistically literate is now!
-The Five College Statistics Program was created in 2011 to enable statistics faculty members at the five campuses to coordinate and integrate resources to better serve our statistics students.
+The time to become statistically literate is now.
+The Five College Statistics Program was created in 2011 to enable statistics faculty members at the five campuses to coordinate and integrate resources to better serve our statistics and data science students.

 The Five College Statistics Program is committed to fostering closer ties between the faculty members teaching statistics and facilitating additional curricular cooperation to continue the strong statistical presence in the Valley.
-The Five College Statisticians meet on a regular basis to coordinate activities and are currently hosting several NSF post-docs in statistics who teach at the smaller schools while pursuing research programs at UMass.
+The Five College Statisticians meet on a regular basis to coordinate activities and curricular offerings.